Granada Travel Guide Andalucia Spain

 - Spend a morning in Granada Cathedral.

-- Take a riverside walk aloing the Carrera del Darro.
+- Take a riverside walk along the Carrera del Darro.

 - Explore the San Jeronimo Monastery.